If you're happy to accept these cookies, simply continue browsing.

 This course lays the foundations for, explores, and critically analyses the main theoretical paradigms and debates in International Relations, and engages with the complexity of debates on concepts in IR.
 The theoretical topics to be covered include debates on the international system, cooperation, world order, conflict, development, representation and identity.
 Students will also be introduced to some of the main debates in epistemology and methodology that apply to the discipline.

 This compulsory course provides students from diverse legal and educational backgrounds with a common understanding of the core research, analytical, and writing skills which would be required to excel in LLM-Taught courses.
-It commences with a few lectures and progresses to working within smaller groups in a workshop environment and finally to the submission of an individual assignment.
+It commences with a few lectures and progresses to working in a workshop environment and finally to the submission of an individual assignment.
 It also incorporates elements such as library workshops to provide students with hands-on experience with the resources available for course and dissertation work.

 The course analyses recent developments in public international law.
 It first considers the sources of public international law.
 The question is then asked whether traditional public international law can regulate pressing issues on the international plane.
 Examples of these problems are: international terrorism, nuclear weapons proliferation, protection of human rights, ethnic conflicts, climate change, and energy security supply.
 The course encourages the student to think creatively as an international lawyer to resolve contemporary international dilemmas.
 Teaching will be delivered through discussion based seminars.
 Assessment is based on the drafting of an essay and an exam.